dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 350C - Advanced Computer Architecture/Memory Subsystem/Multiprocessor Issues/Cache Coherence.md

 The goal of these is to maintain coherence by enforcing coherence invariants.

+Snooping protocols are simpler to specify, reason about, and implement, but harder to scale.
+It requires a totally ordered broadcast network and can be further optimized for non-atomic bus transactions.
+It's not a great fit for the era of scalable multicore systems beyond the single-chip boundary.

+Directory protocols, however, are inherently scalable and need to have a scalable way to maintain the directory to avoid creating a bottleneck.
+It needs to be careful to cause deadlock during message passing (e.g., by using virtual networks).
+Using a network that doesn't enforce point-to-point ordering (e.g., by using adaptive routing) requires a rethink of the protocol.

 ### Coherence Invariants

 | SWMR                                                                                                                                                         | Data-Value                                                                                                                                             |